-While our analysis considered a simple protocol, we stress that our findings also hold for related scenarios.
-Indeed, in the Appendix we provide an analysis of another protocol.
-Another interesting extension would be to consider this quantum correlation sets with incomplete information beyond bipartite cases to multipartite scenarios.
+While the main protocol presented in Sec.~\ref{sec:main_protocol} was of a particularly simple form, we stress that our findings also hold for related scenarios that are more sophisticated; see the analysis in Sec.~\ref{sec:app4}.
+Another interesting extension would be to consider this quantum correlation sets with incomplete information beyond bipartite cases.
 The investigation of a multipartite all-versus-nothing-like proof such as the one discussed in Ref.~\cite{brukner2018no} under incomplete information would also be very interesting.

 Finally, asking for an experimental test would require the manipulation of an entire lab.
 This brings us back to Bell's famous question \cite{bell2004}: What exactly qualifies some physical systems to play the role of `measurer'?
 Does Charlie's lab need to contain a physicist with a PhD?
 Still, proof-of-principle demonstrations, in the spirit of Ref.~\cite{bong2020strong} would be highly desirable.